19 Benefits Of Bedside Commodes: Making Life Easier For Seniors

 - once the person is installed, if they do need help with cleaning, you can at least them alone for while they go to the toilet, knowing that they are secure with the armrests and the frame, which you don’t have on the conventional toilet

-More sleep for caregivers
+Bedside commodes can mean more sleep for caregivers

 - this is pretty simple, if you don’t have to worry about the person you are caring for calling you or falling on the way to the toilet at night, you will be able to sleep, and to sleep without so much worry

-As I said previously, there are two types of bedside commodes on wheels –
+There are two types of bedside commodes on wheels –